U-M, Fordham researchers raise awareness about interconnectedness, privacy risks of online services

 The event will include an in-depth panel discussion moderated by Axios reporter Sara Fischer.
 Panel members include Danielle Coffey, News Media Alliance; David LeDuc, Network Advertising Initiative; Maureen Ohlhausen, Baker Botts; Michelle Richardson, Center for Democracy & Technology; and John Verdi, Future of Privacy Forum.

-by Laurel Thomas, Senior PR Strategist, Michigan News.
+- Laurel Thomas, Senior PR Strategist, Michigan News.
 Reposted with permission of Michigan News.